capnproto/capnproto/doc/language.md

 }
 {% endhighlight %}

-Like fields, enum values must be numbered sequentially starting from zero.
+Like fields, enumerants must be numbered sequentially starting from zero.
 In languages where enums have numeric values, these numbers will be used, but in general Cap'n Proto enums should not be considered numeric.